hydephp/develop/docs/digging-deeper/navigation.md

   03-contact.md  # Priority: 3 (saved to _site/contact.html)
 ```

-As you can seem Hyde parses the number from the filename and uses it as the priority for the page in navigation menus, while stripping the prefix from the route key.
+As you can see, Hyde parses the number from the filename and uses it as the priority for the page in navigation menus, while stripping the prefix from the route key.

 ### Important Notes